Kotlin/kotlinx.serialization/docs/json.md

 ### Explicit nulls

 By default, all `null` values are encoded into JSON strings, but in some cases you may want to omit them.
-The encoding of `null` values can be controlled with the [explicitNulls][JsonBuilder.explicitNulls] property.
+The encoding of `null` values can be controlled with the [explicitNulls][JsonBuilderBase.explicitNulls] property.

 If you set property to `false`, fields with `null` values are not encoded into JSON even if the property does not have a default `null` value.
 When decoding such JSON, the absence of a property value is treated as `null` for nullable properties